NihalErnest89/Formula-Forecast/README.md

 ```

 This will:
-- Collect data from past 5 seasons (2020-2024) for training
+- Collect data from 2022-2024 seasons for training
 - Collect data from 2025 season for testing
 - Calculate features (Season Points, Season Avg Finish, Historical Track Avg Position)
 - Save data to `data/training_data.csv` and `data/test_data.csv`